ST ALBANS SCHOOL

 The School recognises that students cannot move straight from the Fifth Form, in which every period is a taught lesson and homework is set by the week, to working like an undergraduate, without a clear framework of support and planning for increasing independence.
 When Sixth Form students are free, they are expected to engage in unsupervised, self-directed work.
 However, closer supervision (sometimes through being on Monitoring Report) may be given to those who prove themselves not yet ready for this level of independence.

-The Heads of Sixth Form will address both students and their parents on the Higher Education choices available, the UCAS applications process and student nance.
+The Assistant Head: Higher Education and Careers will address both students and their parents on the Higher Education choices available, the UCAS applications process and student performance.
 They will be pleased to arrange appointments with individual students or parents on request.

 In the Lower Sixth, students benefit from a comprehensive programme of Higher Education support.
 In the Spring Term, guidance is provided on how to choose the right course and the right university while in the Summer Term a whole day is dedicated to how to complete the online UCAS application successfully, the construction of Personal Statements and matters concerning student finance.
 In addition to these presentations, students are issued with a Higher Education and UCAS Guide to support them along the way.
 The School also runs a comprehensive programme of Higher Education presentations, often delivered by former students as well as by professional organisations and Gap Year providers, throughout the year.